minhtuannguyen/remote-test-refresh/README.md

 [![Clojars Project](http://clojars.org/minhtuannguyen/remote-test-refresh/latest-version.svg)](https://clojars.org/minhtuannguyen/remote-test-refresh)

-`remote-test-refresh` is a leiningen plugin which uses SSH to synchronizes code changes between local and remote machine automatically.
-When running, `remote-test-refresh` will scan for all source and test resources defined in the project.clj.
-When detecting change, `remote-test-refresh` will transfer the diff per ssh and apply it to the remote repository.
+`remote-test-refresh` is a leiningen plugin which uses SSH to synchronize code changes between local and remote machine automatically.
+When running, `remote-test-refresh` will scan code resources in the local project for changes.
+When detecting change, `remote-test-refresh` will transfer it per ssh and apply it to the remote repository.

 In summary, `remote-test-refresh` offer possibilities:
    +  to synchronize code change between local and remote repository over ssh.
-   +  to run command (.i.e start application, run tests) on the remote repository and stream its output to local machine
+   +  to run command (.i.e start application, run tests) in the project on the remote machine and stream its output to local machine.
    +  to forward port between remote and local machine.
 It's useful to test application interactively.

-This picture explains how `remote-test-refresh` works:
+This picture illustrates how `remote-test-refresh` leverages the SSH for synchronization:

 ```ruby